 Funeral services will be held Saturday, January 18 at 1 P.M. at 1095 S. Hoytsville Road, Coalville, UT 84017.
 A viewing will be from 10:00 - 12:30 prior to the service.
 Luke will be buried in the Hoytsville Cemetery so that he will be close to his mom, who lives nearby.

-To send flowers to Lucas' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lucas Terrill Kitchen, please visit our floral store.